rorist/android-network-discovery/README.md

 Build
 -----

--  Native Code: Follow instructions in native/README
+-  Native Code: Follow instructions in native/README (native is not used in this version though)
 -  APK:
     - build.xml is provided for ant
     - simply type this command: ant debug